bernie-skipole/remscope/docs/index.md

 Still in the remscope directory, run the script copytowww to create directory www and which copies required files, and also downloads star and planet data.
 It will take some time, so again wait for the normal prompt which will appear when all is done.

-source copytowww
+**source copytowww**

 ## Met office data

-The file www/astrodata/metoffice.py need to be edited with the client id and key for the met office, these values are not available in these scripts downloaded from github, since they are private.
+The file www/astrodata/metoffice.py needs to be edited with the client id and key for the met office, these values are not available in these scripts downloaded from github, since they are private.
 If you do not have these keys, then miss this section out, it can be done later.

 To get keys, register the application with the met office Global spot data service and get a client id, and client secret api keys.
 You will also  need the longitude and latitude where the weather data is to be calculated for.
 You should then edit metoffice.py:

-cd ~/www/astrodata

-nano metoffice.py
+**cd ~/www/astrodata**

+**nano metoffice.py**

 This opens an editor, insert the correct values, and save the result.
 The program metoffice.py will be automatically run daily to download a file weather.json, you can also run it manually to check that weather.json is created:

-python3 metoffice.py
+**python3 metoffice.py**

 ## backups

-The python script backup.py is automatically run weekly, it creates an encrypted database backup file and saves the file to the backups directory.
-A backup has been created using default encryption keys, but these are publicly available on the git repository.
+The python script ~/www/astrodata/maindb/backup.py is automatically run weekly, it creates an encrypted database backup file and saves the file to the backups directory.

-The file www/astrodata/maindb/backup.py should be inspected, and a new encryption key should be created, and recorded.
-If a new encryption key is created, it should also be set into restore.py

 To test backup.py, call:

-cd ~/www/astrodata/maindb

-python3 backup.py
+**cd ~/www/astrodata/maindb**

+**python3 backup.py**

-and a backup file will be created in www/astrodata/served/backups
+and a backup file will be created in www/astrodata/served/backups.

+Currently this has been created using default encryption keys, which are publicly available on the git repository.
+However work is ongoing to change this.

 ## start services

 The script file installservices in the remscope directory loads the system services which run the web application.
 These require root permission to install, so run the following:

-cd ~/remscope

-sudo bash

-source installservices
+**cd ~/remscope**

+**sudo bash**

+**source installservices**

-At this point, calling the server with you browser should show the remscope web pages.
+At this point, calling the server ip address with your browser should show the remscope web pages.

 You should immdiately change the admin password.
 Log in with user admin, password password, pin 1234 and, under the section Your Settings, change the password and pin.